lsantucc/SpeechLink/README.md

 **What is SpeechLink?**

 SpeechLink is a live transcription service meant for use in situations where spoken words may not be easily heard or audience members do not speak the speaker's language.
 SpeechLink allows a speaker to create a Host room, in which the Host can begin recording and broadcasting a live transcription of their speech to anyone who has joined their room via a sessionID (code).
-Translation is done in the event the spoken language is NOT English.

 **Developed with the following dependencies:**